 The iconic Italian Vespa by Piaggio holds a special place in the hearts of Indonesian motorists.
-In many Indonesian cities across the archipelago, Vespa communities thrives.
-Although most of them adore classic Vespas, some take their obsessions to the next level by transforming the originals into versions never imagined even by Piaggio.
+The earliest version that can be seen on the street dates back to the 1960s, when the Indonesian peacekeeping mission in Africa returned to the country and was awarded Vespa bikes by the government.
+In many cities across the archipelago Vespa communities thrive.
+Although most of them adore classic Vespas, some take their obsessions to the next level by transforming the originals into versions never imagined by Piaggio.

-Some of these Vespas have more than twenty tires attached to DIY cheap steel frames.
-Some are adorned with buffalo skeleton, bamboos, garbage, or anything the owners could scrape along the road.
-It seems that the builders wild creativity has no limit and the classic Vespas are merely just a starting point.
+Some of these Vespas have more than twenty tires attached to cheap DIY steel frames.
+Some are adorned with a buffalo skeleton, bamboo, garbage, or anything the owners could scrape along the road.
+It seems that the builders’ wild creativity has no limit and the classic Vespas are merely a starting point.
 Its uniqueness, which represents freedom of expression, attracts metalheads, punks, and rastafarians as its die-hard fans.

 This project was made possible through the support of the Goethe-Institut, Ostkreuz Agentur der Fotografen and OBSCURA Festival through the Southeast Asian Photographers' Masterclass 2017.
-The dedicated book ‘Rebel Riders’ is scheduled to be published by early November 2018 designed by Calin Kruse and published by Dienacht Magazine.
+The dedicated book ‘Rebel Riders’ is published by Dienacht Magazine.
+The book was designed by Calin Kruse in collaboration with Yana Kruse.